lukecampbell/module9/body/4-conclusion.md

 #### Email Usage

-All employees will be given access to a Company e-mail account.
-It is the employee's responsibility to protect his or her e-mail access and to prevent the further dissemination of spam.
-Employees should not use their business e-mail account to register for personal services online.

-We employ a spam protection program to limit the amount of incoming internet spam to our e-mail servers.
-Every employee should be proactive in limiting the amount of spam they receive.

-#### Right to access

-Only authorized employees may use Company computer systems.
-Employees will be given a domain user account and an e-mail account to conduct business with.
-No employee may grant a non-employee access to Company e-mail or computers.

-### Recommendations
+Employees will be given access to a company e-mail account with their domain account.
+E-mail communications are property of the company and can be monitored at the discretion of the company.
+Employees should not use the company e-mail account to register for online services.
+Employees should not use the e-mail account to send messages that do not pertain to business.

+Spam is a constant problem.
+Employees that receive spam should not forward it, acknowledge it or reply to it.
+Employees should employ spam filters and never open attachments from any account outside of the company domain.

 ### Action Plan

+The listed draft policy will be added to our employee handbook and given to all employees when they begin work.
+All current employees will receive this policy as a memorandum and should sign a document acknowledging receipt of the policy.

+Supervisors will be responsible for ensuring that each department has received a copy of the policy and that each department member has signed it.